We see these PPC campaign failure issues regularly on incoming account rebuild projects. Here are 20 common reasons a PPC campaign might fail:

 - Ad extensions may be poorly implemented, written, or missing.

-- The product/service is weak, so conversions are light to non-existent.
+- The product/service is not in demand, or not competitive, so conversions are light to non-existent.

 - Inadequate click share in the geographic region targeted; and/or keyword matching may be setup too tight.